DomoApps/Test-AI-Review/docs/API-Reference/Product-APIs/Search.md

 # Search Product API

-This API reference is useful if you are trying to use the search API for find entities.
+This API reference is useful if you are trying to use the search API to find entities.

 ### Query